Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-Initialized by the solution from AL-MDDP, RLB-MDDP obtains a polished solution with a better constraints satisfaction and can even refine an infeasible trajectory into a dynamically feasible one.
-The whole HM-DDP algorithm is shown in Algorithm \ref{alg:hmddp}.
+The optimal solution is approached by decreasing $\psi$ and $\delta$ gradually.
+In fact, as $\psi \rightarrow 0$, the RLB function becomes a good approximation of the indicator function of the subset defined by the constraints.
+Initialized by the solution from ALM-iLQR, RLBM-iLQR obtains a polished solution with a better constraints satisfaction and can even refine an infeasible trajectory into a dynamically feasible one.
+The whole HM-iLQR algorithm is shown in Algorithm \ref{alg:hmddp}.